TheE7Player/HaggisInterpreter/updates.md

     - Handled Exception: The error happens in the script itself (Safe)
     - Unhandled Exception: Unexcepted error happened from attempting to evaluate an expression (Non-Safe)

-Here is an example of one:
+Here is an example of one (Cleaned up):

 ```
 == RUNNING: Manual Set ==